Wondering How to Become a Freelance Copywriter? Hint: Maybe You Shouldn’t

 OK, a reminder about my disclaimer: I’m not an accountant.
 I’m not a lawyer.
 And I never did successfully shimmy up the ropes in gym class.
 Oy!

 I’m simply sharing my ways.
 Every month, I go into my business banking account and pay myself by transferring money to my personal bank account.
+This is known as a draw or an owner’s draw.
+(This article from NerdWallet talks about the owner’s draw.)
 I have a small range, but it’s usually the same amount month-to-month.
 From my personal account, I pay non-business expenses, like my personal credit card bill, which covers things like Panera (LOTS OF PANERA) and groceries or dinners out with Mister Word Nerd.
 You get the idea.
 Business is business.
 Personal is personal.
 But yes, I pay myself each month.

 You could set up recurring payments through the online banking portal.
 You could also pay yourself every week or every other week.
 I choose to do it monthly.
 But you do you!